 The design of an optical port means it will only plug in when you line it up correctly.
 Don’t force it.

-When you align it the correct way, it will snap into place quite easily.
+When you align it correctly, it will snap into place quite easily.

 4. Connect the Optical Audio Cable to Your Amplifier or Soundbar